 Map

 Here you can find the map of the park.
-The map can help you with planning so you know which track you’re going to “max out”.
+The map can help you plan so you know which track you’re going to “max out”.

 Difficulty levels